First project with VideoCAD, step by step

 You can control visibility of individual columns using the menu in the upper left corner of the Table.

-Select by clicking a row with the desired model and click on the
+To assign parameters of a model to the active camera select by clicking a row with the desired model and click on the button in the lower left corner of the window.

 You can also assign a model to the active camera without the Table of camera models, by selecting the model name in the Model of active camera combobox in the center of the top row of the Graphics window Toolbar.
 By default, only the models used in the project are listed in the combobox.
-But you can display all models.
+To display all models choose SHOW ALL MODELS in the list.

 Select on the layout the cameras you want to display on the monitor.